veselyo/sse/README.md

 - SSE can be used for arbitrary non-linear high dimensional problems.
 - SSE quickly converges to solution, making it computationally practical for problems where traditional optimization would require an infeasible number of evaluations.

+## Algorithm Description
+- For detailed description of how the algorithm works, refer to this paper, which I used for designing the algorithm: .

 ## Example Problem 1: Front Crash
 - Assume a vehicle front structure designed for a front crash against a rigid barrier with deformation possible at the